-The Water Conservation and Quality Improvement (WCQI) grant program, as a component of the Water Management Initiative of the OBWB, is celebrating its thirteenth year.
+The Water Conservation and Quality Improvement (WCQI) grant program, as a component of the Water Management Initiative of the OBWB, is celebrating its fourteenth year.

 To encourage projects that are inter-jurisdictional in scope, enhance partnerships, and reflect the nature of our shared water in the valley, funding will be provided to projects with the most merit according to the OBWB board-approved scoring criteria, regardless of location.

 In past years, a formal resolution of support was required from a local government board or council.
 Local governments now have the flexibility to provide a letter of support that meets the following requirements:

 - The letter must be signed by an officer (CAO, CO, or CFO) of the local government or the Mayor (municipality) or Chair (regional district); and

 - The letter must be from the local government(s) with jurisdiction over the project area.

 Click here to learn more (PDF) about the requirement for local government support.

 Each year the Water Board announces an annual theme, prioritizing funding for projects that address current issues or gaps.
 Applications that address the annual theme can receive up to 10 bonus points during the selection process.